rklymentiev/py-for-neuro/chapters/chapter5.md

 ---
 title: 'Chapter 5: I/O'
 description:
-  "Now that we know how to work with data it's time to learn how to actually import the data from external sources and files into the Python.
-We will see how to load files of different formats, such as txt, csv, mat and how to create API requests."
+  "Now that we know how to work with data it's time to learn how to actually import the data from external sources and files into Python.
+We will see how to load files of different formats, such as txt, csv, mat, and how to create API requests."
 prev: /chapter4
 next: /chapter6
 type: chapter